-The slats on a sprung slatted bed base are made from (beech) plywood, which makes them stronger, and they’re slightly curved upwards.
+The slats on a sprung slatted bed base are made from (beech) plywood, making them stronger, and they’re slightly curved upwards.
 Their curved nature makes them more flexible.

-Note that the slats on a bed should be no further apart than just under 3 inches (7.6 cms).
+Note that the slats on a bed should be no further apart than just under 3 inches (7.6 cm).
 Any wider and the slats will damage the mattress.

 Find out more about sprung slats in the video below:

 While researching and reading about beds, you’ve probably come across the term ‘box spring’.
-This isn’t really a spring, but more of a supportive square or a foundation which raises your mattress.
-Up until the 2000s, box springs used to have heavy gauge coils in them.
+This isn’t really a spring, but more of a supportive square or a foundation that raises your mattress.
+Up until the year 2000, box springs used to have heavy gauge coils in them.
 Today, they tend to be solid, supportive squares that match the size of the mattress.

 What is a platform bed?

 Platform beds often don’t need box springs, and they tend to be large but lower than standard beds.
 These types of bed are an option for people with bad backs.